BGTN/sense-washingmachine/README.md

   - If there are significant divergences in the acc measurements, the status of the washing machine is updated to running; if there are no significant divergences the status of the washing machine is updated to false
   - If the status of the washing machine turns from running to not running, a SMS is sent to the users phone
 - At the website the $scope is updated every x seconds and so the status of the washing machines are updated
+- When the washing machine is done, an SMS is sent to your mobile device via Twilio

 # Start
 1.	find out IP-address of your Raspberry Pi